-16" Fossil Gar Fish (Lepisosteus) From Wyoming - Rare Species
+16" Rare Fossil Gar Fish (Atractosteus) - Wyoming

 Gars are one of the largest and rarest fish found in the Green River Formation.
-Lepisosteus was a fierce predator, having a long, narrow mouth full of teeth.
-They also had large, thick scales which are beautifully preserved in this specimen.
-This stunning specimen is on the smaller side for the species at 16" in length but is a particularly nice specimen.
+Atractosteus simplex, sometimes called the "simplex gar", was a fierce predator, having a medium-length snout and jaws full of sharply pointed teeth.
+They also had 12 tail-fin rays and smooth sided scales which are beautifully preserved in this specimen.
+This gorgeous specimen measures 16" in length, with the largest known fossil of the species being about 28" long.

 It was found in cross-section in two pieces and has been inlaid into the rock for display purposes.
 There is only a small amount of restoration on this specimen along the repaired crack and at the top of the tail fin.
 The rock has been backed with wood for stability and the piece is ready to be hung on a wall.